 Managing the vines at Terre des2 Sources is all about balance - finding the right one between soil, rainfall, temperatures, vine growth and grape production.
 When the balance is right, all is in harmony, resulting in healthy soils, happy vines, and quality wines of distinction.

-Rather than reactive management of the vines, at Terre des 2 Sources we take a proactive approach that relies on planning and observing the vines closely and carefully for pests and diseases.
-Some of the work is done by machine, a necessity when there are 35 hectares of vineyards, but for our premium parcels there is more attention paid to the vines all through the year.
+Rather than reactive management of the vines, at Terre des 2 Sources we take a proactive approach that relies on planning and observing the vines often, closely and carefully for pests and diseases.
+This results in a minimum of interventions for disease control and therefore lessens the impact on our beautiful environment.
+Some of the vineyard work is done by machine, a necessity when there are 34 hectares of vineyards and only a few of us, but for our premium parcels we pay more attention to the vines throughout the year.

 Our estate has a wide range of varieties across its vineyards.
 Some may see this as a disadvantage, but we see it as an opportunity: with all the different parcels of vines, we have a wide palette of fruit qualities to work with when creating our blends!